 The croissant is just about the Frenchiest thing out there.
-But (fact check!) the concept was actually born in Austria, under the name "kipferl."
-The recipe was adapted and adopted by the French, where it arguably came into its own.
+But the concept was actually born in Austria, under the name "kipferl."
+The recipe was then adapted and adopted by the French, where it arguably came into its own.

 An éclair is a long, thin cylinder of choux pastry (a light dough) filled with pastry cream and topped with icing.
-Or, as the Chambers Dictionary says, “a cake, long in shape but short in duration.”
-(Ha!)
+Or, as the Chambers Dictionary says, it's “a cake, long in shape but short in duration.”
+Ha!

 3. Kouign Amann

 You don't need to pronounce the name right (say "queen ahmahn") to appreciate these delectable pastries from the Brittany (or Breton) region of France.
 Made with a croissant-like dough that's folded and refolded into rounds, it bakes slowly at a low temperature so the dough can puff to form many layers while the sugar caramelizes into a crispy crust that crackles delightfully between your teeth.
 As for the name?
 In the unique Celtic-sounding dialect of Brittany, it translates as "butter cake."

 The elegant opera cake is composed of thin layers of cake soaked in a coffee syrup, that are then layered with coffee buttercream and chocolate ganache .
 It's assembled as a large square or rectangle and sliced into bar-shaped slices to serve.
 Trust us, it's worth singing about!

 A macaron is simply a meringue-like cookie made with ground nuts.
 But as the legend goes, some brilliant person at Ladurée in Paris had the idea to sandwich two of them together with rich cream or ganache, and all of a sudden a classic was born.
 In France, macarons are viewed as an artistic canvas as well as a cookie, with creative bakers producing these jewel-like confections in exotic flavors like strawberry-balsamic, black sesame and even ketchup.